Node-DC/Node-DC-EIS/README-multiple-instance.md

  - a results_multiple_instance will be created after the run which contains all the result directories for which are designated by the date and time stamp.
   - log directory with individual instance logs and master log designated by the date and time stamp.
-  - Master RTdata file - summarizes data (min,mean max, 95 and 99 percentile response time and Throughput) from all the instances for every given interval.
+  - Master RTdata file - summarizes data (min, mean, max, 95 and 99 percentile Response time and Throughput) from all the instances for an interval given in the client config file.
-  - Summary Throughput and response time graphs.
+  - Summary Throughput and Response time graphs.
   - Master summary file - Provides the combined throughput of all the instances, 99 percentile response time, the number of instances, concurrency used, a detailed summary of response times and each instance summary.

-In addition there are 3 supporting scripts:
+In addition there are three more supporting scripts (for remote execution):
  - start-server.sh - Used to start server and mongodb during a bare metal run.
    - requires NODE_PATH (path to node binary) to be set before the run.
- - stop-server.sh - Used to stop server and mongodb during a bare metal run -container-startup.sh - Used to start containers.
+ - stop-server.sh - Used to stop server and mongodb during a bare metal run
+ - container-startup.sh - Used to start containers.
+   - Currently uses Nodejs v6.10.0.
+Check the docker file.

 Steps in a typical run:
+ - Create local clone of the workload
+ - Prepare multiple_instance_config.json file with appropriate information.
+   - Hint: Number of server instances (number of blocks in a file) you want to run.
+   - Update mater.sh script to with number of server instances as well (double check)
  - The multiple_instance_config.json file is processed to create server and client config files for each instance.
- - The server code is copied to a remote server (IP provided in the config file) and each instance server is started.
+ - The server code is copied to a remote server (IP provided in the config file) and each server instance is started.
  - A curl command is issued to check if every server instance is up and running.
- - Each instance client is started once all the servers are up.
+ - Each client instance is started once all the servers are up.
+This also makes a server request to populate database.
  - Each client waits till all the instances have finished loading database.
  - The post processing script starts in the background once all the clients have their first summary data available.
- - The server and mongodb stops once post processing is completed.
+ - The server application(s) and mongodb stops once post processing is completed.

 Setup instructions:
 Auto-login setup between the client and the server